Pittsburgh sports lore: The Double OT Thriller

 In Game 7 of the 2017 Eastern Conference Final, the Penguins faced the Ottawa Senators with an opportunity to return to the Stanley Cup Finals for a second consecutive year.
 After a scoreless first period, Chris Kunitz broke the ice with his first goal of the playoffs at 9:55 of the second; the lead was surrendered on a Mark Stone goal just 20 seconds later.
 A Justin Schultz powerplay goal at 11:44 of the third briefly put the Penguins up 2–1, until Ryan Dzingel scored less than three minutes later to tie the game once again.
 A tense overtime period, mostly dominated by the Pens, yielded no results as the game drifted into a second overtime period.
 At 5:09 of the second overtime, Kunitz one-timed a Sidney Crosby pass from the high slot, which fluttered through a Jean-Gabriel Pageau screen, over the right shoulder of Senator's goalie Craig Anderson.
 With his second goal of the game, Kunitz sent PPG Paints Arena into a frenzy and the Penguins into the Stanley Cup Finals for a second straight year.
-They would go on beat the Nashville Predators in six games, becoming the first team to win back to back championships in the salary cap era.
+They would go on to beat the Nashville Predators in six games, becoming the first team to win back to back championships in the salary cap era.